-Learning Outcomes: i) To work with and apply the Dirac formalism of Quantum Mechanics to problems involving particle spin, angular momentum, and their time evolution.

-- ii) Solve for the time dependence for single particle systems in multiple dimensions using either wave mechanics or matrix mechanics. - iii) To solve simple perturbation theory problems and understand the basics of systems of identical particles in quantum mechanics.
+Learning Outcomes: : i) To work with and apply the Dirac formalism of Quantum Mechanics to simple, low dimensional, problems involving particle spin, angular momentum, and their time evolution. ii) Solve for the time dependence for single particle systems in one dimension using either wave mechanics or matrix mechanics.